Getting Started with Angular Kanban Component

 Populating cards

-To populate the empty Kanban with cards, define the local JSON data or remote data using the dataSource property.
+Populate the Kanban with cards by binding a local JSON array or remote data to the dataSource property.
 To define dataSource, the mandatory fields in JSON object should be relevant to keyField.
 In the following example, you can see the cards defined with default fields such as ID, Summary, and Status.

 import { Component } from '@angular/core';